t4i/IndisMQ/README.md

 JSON is still great for public APIs because it makes it easy to integrate in any project.
 FBs recognizes this and includes support for to/from JSON in a lot of its libraries and the support is growing.

-As a side note FB is currently testing a schemaless version that would allow typing on the fly rather than a compile ILD.
+As a side note FB is currently testing a schemaless version that would allow typing on the fly rather than a compiled IDL.
 We plan to support this fully.

 #### Whats wrong with a Messaging Platform